-- Select your Wi-Fi network.
+- Select your Wi-Fi network and enter its password.

 - Select Enable Location Services or Disable Location Services.

-Select Automatically Download or Not Now to choose whether or not to automatically load Apple's Aerial screensavers.
+- Select Automatically Download or Not Now to choose whether or not to automatically load Apple's Aerial screensavers.

 - Select Send to Apple or Don't Send on the Analytics screens.

-Agree to the Terms and Conditions.
+- Agree to the Terms and Conditions.